charmarr/charmarr-meta/adr/apps/adr-004-radarr-sonarr.md

 ### Storage Patching

 Per [Storage ADR 003](../storage/adr-003-pvc-patching-in-arr-charms.md), use lightkube to patch StatefulSet for shared media storage.

+**CRITICAL IMPLEMENTATION NOTE**: When patching the StatefulSet, you MUST use the exact container name from `charmcraft.yaml` (e.g., `"radarr"`), NOT `self.app.name` (which is the Juju application name like `"radarr-4k"`).
+Using the wrong name will cause the patch to fail silently.
+See [Storage ADR 003](../storage/adr-003-pvc-patching-in-arr-charms.md) line 34 for details on why this is critical.

 ### API Key Management